programejt/books-symfony/README.md

 - if you have Moderator or Admin role, you can create, edit and delete books and authors
 - if you have Admin role, you can also change role of other users

+Website is available in English and Polish language.
+It has dark and light theme.

 After running project, it has one account that has Admin role.

 ## Screenshots